How Does Scoring Work In CrossFit?

 How does a CrossFit competition work?

 A CrossFit competition involves athletes completing a variety of intense exercises against others.
 The goal is to finish above the competition for each event.
 Athletes are awarded more points the higher they rank among their peers.
 Throughout the competition, the lowest scoring participants are gradually eliminated.
-After the final event, the athlete or team with the highest overall score wins and is named the Fittest on Earth.
+After the final event, the athlete or team with the highest overall score wins.

 What is the CrossFit Games points system?